-The 2020 Tokyo Olympics were delayed back in March, so who knows when we’ll actually have the Olympics again.
-But while we might have to wait to watch the top athletes from each nation flex on the rest of us, we can take a look at something we’ve all probably thought of at least a little bit: what makes an Olympic sport in the first place?
+Every few years, the top athletes from around the world come together to flex on the rest of us.
+There’s just something about watching the best of the best compete that seems to draw us in.
+But here’s something we’ve all probably thought of at least a little bit while watching: what makes an Olympic sport in the first place?
 And how do Olympic sports get considered?

 Side note: we’re still working on ultimate frisbee.

 Before exploring how to turn something like ultimate frisbee or competitive cheese rolling into an actually Olympic-level competition, let’s give you the list of sports currently in the Olympics.

 |Basketball & 3×3 Basketball||Ice Hockey|

 |Beach Volleyball & Volleyball||Luge|